 - Continue to maintain the Standards of Professional Practice and RSHS Student Code of Conduct

-In addition to the classroom learning, students are required to accumulate athletic training observations and clinical experiences as part of laboratory courses; two each year during the sophomore, two during during the junior year, and two during the senior year.
+In addition to the classroom learning, students are required to complete Athletic Training clinical experiences as part of laboratory courses; two during during the junior year, and two during the senior year.

 These courses allow students to apply the learning and skills evaluated in the classroom and laboratory settings in Athletic Training settings under the supervision of athletic trainers and other appropriately credentialed clinical preceptors.
 Students have opportunities to apply their skills in a variety of settings including: